isaacsas/SPRFittingPaper2023.jl/docs/src/fitting.md

 We'll use the full surrogate from [1], which can be downloaded [here](https://doi.org/10.6084/m9.figshare.26936854).

-We being by defining some variables related to the fitting process:
+We begin by defining some variables related to the fitting process:
 ```julia
 nfits = 100    # how many fits to run and then take the minimum over
 nsims = 250    # number of simulations to average when plotting